What is Natural Light?

 This is light that is reflected off of a surface onto another surface.
 It takes on the color of the reflected surface and creates a softer glow.

 Window light can be adjusted to create a hard or soft quality.
 Likewise, the color depends on the time of day and the surfaces that reflect the light.
 The direction is usually horizontal, and the quality can be adjusted by placing material across the window to act as a diffuser.
 This allows for a number of creative possibilities.

 This results from light filtered through something like the leaves of a tree.
 This light can produce compelling images with interesting shadows.

-This is light created at the transition between day and night (sunrise and sunset).
+This is light created during the transition between day and night (sunrise and sunset).
 It is typically cooler, has low contrast, and is soft/diffused.

 Understanding the type of natural light available allows you to produce the images you want.
-It is crucial not to fight what nature provides, but to use the available light in interesting ways.
-The important thing about using natural light is to train yourself to notice how light behaves, and then pair that with the story you want your images to tell.
+It is crucial not to fight what nature provides but to use the available light in interesting ways.
+The important thing about photographing with natural light is to train yourself to notice how light behaves and then pair that with the story you want your images to tell.